izenbarri/blog/_posts/2020-01-14-hindemith-bad-spa-orchestra.markdown

 {% youtube 51zBKcRymao %}

 Ironically enough, to achieve this intentionally terrible result, Hindemith wrote a meticulously complicated score.
 This score demands from the musicians a lot of _technical competence_ to be played ...uh... properly wrong.
+The score asks for weird tempos, non-obvious rythms and unexpected turns, it's not easy to follow.
 Also note: at 6″12, the music devolves in some weird Waltz, completely unrelated to Wagner.

+---

 And because History is generally terrible, I can’t help noticing that this is a German composer mocking Wagner in… the 20’s?
 Hindemith was personally denounced by Goebbels in 1934 and his music was banned in 1936, but he apparently tried to win some favor with the Nazis for a while but wasn’t very successful at that?
 (I’m just reading his Wikipedia article now, so please, please, please, don’t take my word for it).
 So yeah, there’s that.
 Just to be clear: Hindemith’s “degenerate” music was some other more important work of his, not this silly piece, but I can guess that didn’t help anyway.